[GTranslate]

 • How else can Teamsters 987 support me if I’m unable to work?

-Still have questions about what it means to go on leave or what disability benefits you may have access to?
+Do you still have questions about what it means to go on leave or what disability benefits you may have access to?
 Contact your shop steward or business agent.

 ,